 (2) A description of the services that the governmental aggregator will provide under the aggregation.

 (3) Disclosure of the price that the governmental aggregator will charge customers for electric generation service.
-If the price is a fixed rate, the governmental aggregator shall express the price in cents per kilowatt hour.
+For fixed-rate contracts, the governmental aggregator shall provide the price per kilowatt hour, and if applicable, for generation and transmission service.
 If the governmental aggregator offers a variable rate, the governmental aggregator shall provide an understandable description of the factors that will cause the price to vary (including any associated indices) and disclose how frequently the rate will change.
 If the governmental aggregator charges different rates to different rate classes within the aggregation, the governmental aggregator shall disclose the applicable rate(s) to customers within each rate class.